time

 Understanding your structure preference will help you leverage your strengths and give you context to create systems that work for you.

 The concept of Structure Preference grew out of my observations of successful clients over the past 20+ years.
 Rooted in situational leadership theory, the same principles apply to organization and productivity.
 Connecting how you’re wired with how you work (and live) helps identify how much structure you need to be your most productive self.
-This is the crux of my soon to be published book, Productivity for How You’re Wired.
+This is the crux of my new book, Productivity for How You’re Wired.

 Why does structure preference matter?